Legalising Marijuana Legalising Marijuana

 2. Insert one marijuana seed in each foam cup slit.

 3. Measure the amount of water it takes to fill the unit.
 Use that to calculate how much marijuana hydroponic fertiliser to add to start and to add every two weeks.
-Measure out the amounts and put them in little bags labelled either starter or continue.
+Measure out the amounts and put them in little bags labeled either starter or continue.

 4. Pinch back the shoots to keep the plants low and bushy.

-5. Cull the plants to prevent overcrowding, and rearrange the foam cups to provide optimal spacing.
+5. Cull the plants to prevent overcrowding and rearrange the foam cups to provide optimal spacing.

 I don’t know if such plants would bud, but even the dead leaves of one such unit should be sufficient for nausea control.

-Perhaps some enterprising soul, after experimenting could sell kits with the seeds already in the sponge cups, and the fertiliser packed into tablets.
-Perhaps the Aerogrow company itself might be persuaded to market a special medical marijuana unit with seed packs.
+Perhaps some enterprising soul, after experimenting could sell kits with the seeds already in the sponge cups and the fertiliser packed into tablets.
+Perhaps the AreoGrow company itself might be persuaded to market a special medical marijuana unit with seed packs.
 The specialised medical marijuana unit might be partially enclosed to reflect back more light onto the plants and to keep the plants invisible to casual observation.
 It might then need special convection ventilation or a small air fan.
 The Deluxe and Pro versions allow for taller plants, provide more light and allow for 24-hour illumination.

 One problem is getting the proper nutrients in the right concentration.
 Without soil, you have to provide everything, including the micronutrients in exactly the right proportions.
 I discovered growing basil and other herbs even one nutrient missing will kill the plants.
 AeroGarden nutrient tablets consist of mineral salts.
 These provide the 13 nutrients that all plants require, plus 65 additional micro-nutrients for additional vigor, in just the right proportions for each seed kit type.
-The tablets also contain a pH buffer that enables you to grow using water straight from your tap, and a pharmaceutical grade binder to hold the tablets together.
+The tablets also contain a pH buffer that enables you to grow using water straight from your tap and a pharmaceutical grade binder to hold the tablets together.
 The Areogrow people noticed that one of these minerals will break down in high heat or humidity, causing the tablets to sweat out some of the needed minerals.
 As a result, they will be moving to liquid nutrients in 2009-08.

 You can buy fertilisers specialised for every phase of the marijuana plant’s growth, e.g. Supernatural Bloom Aqua for $30.00 CAD for 400 grams.
 It is fairly easy to concoct the original batch of nutrient solution.
 For example the AeroGarden 6 or the AeroGarden Pro 200 takes 3.2 liters of water.
-The instructions that come with the Supernatural Bloom Aqua say to mix up 1 to 1.5 teaspons per 4 liters.
+The instructions that come with the Supernatural Bloom Aqua say to mix up 1 to 1.5 teaspoons per 4 liters.
 So you need 3.2 / 4 * 1.25 = 1 teaspoon for the entire tank.
 Over time the water will evaporate.
 Replacing with water (not solution) will put it back the way it was.
 However, the plants absorb nutrients that you need to replace.
 Ideally you would chemically analyse the solution in the tank and top it up with the various individual nutrients as needed.
-Few of us have the facitities to do this, so you could just add another teaspoon of fertiliser every two weeks.
+Few of us have the facilities to do this, so you could just add another teaspoon of fertiliser every two weeks.
 The problem with that is, over time the solution could become too weak or too concentrated, depending on how fast the plants were growing.
-I suggest you discard the solution every two weeks using it diluted to water other plants, and start with a fresh solution the correct concentration.
+I suggest you discard the solution every two weeks using it diluted to water other plants and start with a fresh solution the correct concentration.
 Water fresh from the tap is too cold and contains chlorine.
 You want to let it age overnight in a bucket before use.

 This is similar to a computer student project, which was intended to grow an entire family’s vegetables.